ericfortis/mockaton/README.md

     }
   },

+  // The key is the ending of a filename.
+In other words,
+  // it’s not limited to the file extension.
   //   e.g. GET /api/foo would be capitalized
   'foo.GET.200.txt': function capitalizePlugin(filePath) {
     return {
       mime: 'application/text',